tasnimxpress/Churn-prediction-model/README.md

 ### Results:
-Random Forest achieved an accuracy of 92% and demonstrated excellent recall, precision, and F1 score for churned customers.
+K-Nearest Neighbors achieved an accuracy of 96% and demonstrated excellent recall, precision, and F1 score for churned customers.
 The balanced dataset and the selected model provided more accurate predictions for customer churn.
-Significance:

 ### Final Model Deployment: